affinitydb/doc/strengths.md

 ##Discoverability, information re-use, and information sharing
-While objects can evolve freely in mvStore, it remains possible to discover and track them at any moment. mvStore provides several mechanisms: [classification](./terminology.md#class), full-scan queries (not recommended for finished applications but convenient during development), and [notifications](./terminology.md#notification).
+While objects can evolve freely in mvStore, it remains possible to discover and track them at any moment. mvStore provides several mechanisms: [classification](./terminology.md#class), full-scan queries (not recommended for deployed applications but convenient during development), and [notifications](./terminology.md#notification).

 The ability to query the store is essential for mutli-user collaboration and for inter-application interoperability.
 Objects created or modified by one agent can be discovered by other agents without explicit transmission of data between agents.
-The agents simply monitor (or wait for notifications from) the database which serves as a common intermediary similar to "publish and subscribe" messaging systems.
+The agents simply monitor (or wait for notifications from) the database, which serves as a common intermediary, similar to "publish and subscribe" messaging systems.

 Information re-use is the idea that the information in a persisted object should not be locked up by